 Using digital learning can benefit your teams to overcome resistance and prepare your people for the transformation that is coming.
 E-learning modules are a convenient form of education as employees can finish on their own pace and schedule learning to fit their schedule.
 The modules are used for education on the subject in order to increase understanding and avoid negative presumptions on the matter.
 On the other hand, opening up for feedback allows your team to give their opinion by which the data collection can identify issues important to them and opportunities missed by management.

 Making sure to address resistance, create awareness and ownership when implementing sustainability makes your company better equipped for a sustainable change project.
 This is due to the involvement and support of your team that will execute the strategy.

 Using the software from Incept Sustainability is one way to successfully address the people side of change management.
-Incept sustainability helps companies with the change process.
-Not only by preparing all organizational levels for the changes coming but by involving employees with engaging learning modules, collecting feedback and suggestions and presenting data analytics for action.
+Incept Sustainability helps companies with the change process.
+Not only by preparing all organisational levels for the changes coming but by involving employees with engaging learning modules, collecting feedback and suggestions and presenting data analytics for action.
 The software is a holistic cost effective approach providing a core focus on increasing the impact and success rate for sustainable change projects.